 Marissa grew up in the highlands of Scotland, but in 1998 migrated to London to study Contemporary Dance at the Laban Centre.
-With a strong interest in the creative arts, Marissa’s career took a change direction however and in 2007 she graduated with a first class honours degree in Fine Art.
+With a strong interest in the creative arts, Marissa’s career took a change of direction however and in 2007 she graduated with a first class honours degree in Fine Art.
 Since then she has sold to clients and exhibited both nationally and internationally.

 Marissa’s work has always had a strong connection to the nature of her surroundings and her recognisable atmospheric oil paintings are directly inspired by her love of photography.